Francesco-Zeno-Costanzo/prime-number/README.md

 <a href="https://www.codecogs.com/eqnedit.php?latex=e&space;x&space;&plus;&space;\varphi(n)&space;y&space;=&space;GCD(e,&space;\varphi(n))" target="_blank"><img src="https://latex.codecogs.com/gif.latex?e&space;x&space;&plus;&space;\varphi(n)&space;y&space;=&space;GCD(e,&space;\varphi(n))" title="e x + \varphi(n) y = GCD(e, \varphi(n))" /></a>

-Since e and phi (n) are coprime integers we have that x is the multiplicative inverse of e modulo phi (n) and y is the multiplicative inverse of phi (n) modulo e, so x=d.
+Since e and phi (n) are coprime integers we have that x is the multiplicative inverse of e module phi (n) and y is the multiplicative inverse of phi (n) modulo e, so x=d.

 If we have an 'm' message the encrypted message will be: